Bitcoin Fraud – What is it and How Do I Protect it from Fraud?

 The primary way fraudsters attack Bitcoin users is by obtaining private key information for wallets and using it to access and steal their balances.
 All transactions made with Bitcoin are permanent and essentially anonymous; once fraudsters access your wallet and steal your funds, there is no risk for them to be tracked and no recourse for you to get your Bitcoins back.
 It’s important to make sure you choose a secure wallet storage method, such as a hardware wallet, to make it difficult or even impossible to steal your private key and gain access to your Bitcoins.
 Wallets stored in the cloud or on your computer are vulnerable to hackers as they are often secured with a simple password.
 If your computer or password is compromised, so are your Bitcoins.

-Another common Bitcoin fraud focuses on major Bitcoin exchanges and websites.
+Another common Bitcoin fraud focuses on significant Bitcoin exchanges and websites.
 There are a large variety of websites that offer a one-stop-shop to buy and trade Bitcoin via online wallets.
-Users can purchase Bitcoin with money on an exchange, hold it in online wallets operated by the exchange, and easily sell or trade it for other cryptocurrencies through the exchange.
+Users can purchase Bitcoin with money on an exchange, hold it in online wallets operated by the exchange, and quickly sell or trade it for other cryptocurrencies through the exchange.
 When you hold Bitcoin balances on one of these websites, you essentially hold an IOU – the website still controls the private key information and therefore is the holder of the Bitcoin assets.
 Although these exchanges are convenient and an easy way to get into Bitcoin, they are major targets for fraudsters.
-A hacker who is able to compromise an exchange will have access to all the private keys and Bitcoins held within, taking massive amounts of Bitcoins for themselves and leaving wallets empty.
+A hacker who can compromise an exchange will have access to all the private keys and Bitcoins held within, taking massive amounts of Bitcoins for themselves and leaving wallets empty.
 With over a million Bitcoins stolen from exchanges since 2011, they are a clear and common target for hackers.

 Bitcoin and other cryptocurrencies are new and exciting technologies for enthusiasts, investors, and fraudsters alike.
 Before investing in any cryptocurrency, take the time to learn how each system works and best practices for buying, storing, and selling these virtual assets.